dave-inc/apple-pay-decrypt/README.md

 (these are not my real keys)

-12. Run the following commands and copy the output of the `<staging|prod>CertPem.pem` file and the `<staging|prod>PrivatePem.pem` file to be used in step 13.
-(Note: do not copy the % at the end of the string the string should end in \n)
+12. Run the following commands and copy the output of the `<staging|prod>CertPem.pem` file and the `<staging|prod>PrivatePem.pem` file to be used in step 13. (do not copy the % at the end of the output string the string should end in \n)

 ```sh
 # replace <staging|prod> with either staging or prod